 Rammang Rammang Maros is a special village in the karst mountains of south Sulawesi, Indonesia.

 The scenery at this place is really mind blowing.
 Watch out for dinosaurs.
 You never know what you might see here.

 What Is It?

 The karst mountains at Rammang Rammang Maros were formed by limestone erosion over the ages, and they’ve been settled since prehistoric times.
 The name means ‘set of clouds or mist’.

 This is one of the biggest karst areas in the world, right behind the Tsingy area in Madagascar and Shilin in China.
 I also think it has a lot of similarities to Krabi in Thailand and Ha Long Bay in Vietnam, although that last one is underwater now.

-As of 2021 this place is still mostly unknown to tourists, but it’s easily one of my favorite spots to explore in Indonesia!
+As of 2024, this place is still mostly unknown to tourists, but it’s easily one of the best places to visit in Indonesia!